Username4723/RevisedNotebook/src/data/homebrew.md

 **Type**.
 String.
 One of "spell", "feat", "class", "expansion", "race", "background", "familiar", "subclass"

-**Subtype**.
+**Supertype**.
 String.
 Optional.
 If this is a subrace or subclass, note what it is for.

+**Level**.
+Integer.
+Optional.
+If this is a spell, indicate what level it is

 **Link**.
 String.
 A link to the source of the homebrew.
 Ideally this should be a link that includes the author, such as an origianl post, and not just the author.